Take control of your income in retirement. Learn more about the features and costs of our income streams and compare us with other pension funds.

 View estimates of these fees to 30 June 2017 for each investment option in the table above.

 A switching fee for a MySuper product is a fee to recover the costs of switching all or part of a member’s interest in a superannuation entity from one class of beneficial interest in the entity to another.

 A switching fee for a superannuation product other than a MySuper product, is a fee to recover the costs of switching all or part of a member’s interest in the superannuation entity from one investment option or product in the entity to another.

 Our switching fees

 A $25 switching fee is charged for the second and subsequent switches in a financial year.

 If you want to set up either a retirement income stream or a transition to retirement income stream with us, complete the application form at the back of the relevant member booklet.

 And don’t forget that you can contact us if you have any questions.
-Our advisers can talk you through the process and help you set up a tax-effective income stream suited to your personal situation.
+A planner can talk you through the process and help you set up a tax-effective income stream suited to your personal situation.